Open post

 As cited in "On Board RMS Titanic," by George Behe. © The History Press, 2012.

-Soon thereafter, he filed a claim with White Star for the loss of his beloved pipes, and was compensated $50.
+Soon thereafter, he filed a claim with White Star for the loss of his pipes, and was compensated $50.
 He was very pleased with the sum, thinking it more than that pipes had been worth.

 Eugene was celebrated as a hero, especially back home in Ireland.
 "The Westmeath Independent" commented that "the courage credited to Eugene Daly in the foregoing will not surprise his fellow townsmen, who knew him as a man of principle and pluck.
 In the present deplorable disaster, he appears to have upheld the traditions of the Gael."